What does a grade represent in PBL?

-Typically, it happens when a student has not been enrolled long enough to demonstrate a grade but perhaps has previous progress in a like course that leads us to believe the student has “passed” a course; we also use incomplete sometimes to address this issue.
-There are also times when we apply P/F where students have had medical issues and have been unable to access all of the content, yet the school team believes they have successfully “passed” a course.
+Typically, this only happens when a student has not been enrolled long enough to demonstrate proficiency but perhaps has previous progress in a like course that leads us to believe the student has “passed” a course; we also sometimes use "incomplete" to address this issue.
+There are also times when we apply P/F where students have medical issues and have been unable to access all of the content, yet the school team believes they have successfully “passed” a course.
 Using P/F in cases where we are simply concerned about the student’s ability to meet proficiency could be perceived as a way to circumvent responsibility to provide access to standards and for the student to make progress and achieve proficiency in a standard.

-These are both expectations under compulsory education-all kids are entitled to access to the general curriculum and all kids are expected to meet proficiency-that’s our goal for every student.
-However, with IEPs, we also have a legal way to make individual accommodations and apply specific interventions to help student make progress toward proficiency and to use accommodations during instruction and assessment that allow students to meet proficiency despite their disabilities.
-So, instead of choosing P/F, the IEP team should use the best practices to identify the student specific accommodations that will best meet the student’s current needs during instruction and assessment so that the student can show growth toward and reach proficiency in a way that is commensurate with his or her peers.
+The expectation under compulsory education are: all kids are entitled to access to the general curriculum, and all kids are expected to meet proficiency standards.
+This is our goal for EVERY student.
+However, with IEPs, we also have a legal way to make individual accommodations and apply specific interventions to help student make progress toward proficiency and to use accommodations during instruction and assessment that allow students to meet proficiency, despite their disabilities.
+So, instead of choosing P/F, the IEP team should use best practice to identify accommodations that will best meet the student’s current needs during instruction and assessment.
+This will ensure the student can show growth toward and reach proficiency in a way that is commensurate with his or her peers.

-Will our SPED students be doomed to lower grades than their peers, even if they are working 2x as hard, but are still not proficient?
+Will SPED students be doomed to lower grades than their peers, even if they are working twice as hard, but are still not proficient?